Sections of Hodge bundles II: Deformation of $(p,p)$-classes and applications to K\"ahler geometry: K ahler stability on large scales

 which is holomorphic in $t$.
 Therefore, the blocks in~\eqref{defn global qpm} are holomorphic in $t$, which implies that the quasi-period map $\Phi$ is holomorphic.

 Finally, Griffiths transversality follows by differentiating the sections given in \eqref{global qpm 2}. \end{proof}

 \begin{proposition} Let the notations and assumptions be as in Theorem \ref{global Kahler}.
-Then there exists a positive constant $c_{1}\le 1$ such that the image of $S_{t_{0},c_{1}}$ under the quasi-period map in~\eqref{global qpm} lies in $D$; that is, the quasi-period map given in Proposition \ref{DPconj 2} restricts to a period map
+Then there exists a positive constant $c_{1}\le 1$, which depends only on the Hodge numbers $h^{2,0}(X)=h^{0,2}(X), h^{1,1}(X)$, such that the image of $S_{t_{0},c_{1}}$ under the quasi-period map in~\eqref{global qpm} lies in $D$; that is, the quasi-period map given in Proposition \ref{DPconj 2} restricts to a period map

 \end{proposition} \begin{proof} The Hodge filtration

 gives a pure Hodge structure on $H^{2}(X_{t},\C)$ if and only if

 Hence the image $\Phi(t)$ of the quasi-period map given in Proposition \ref{DPconj 2} lies in $N_{-}\cap D$ if and only if